Display size: History

-When the common aspect ratio went from 4:3 to 16:9, the new widescreens were labeled with a W in the US.
+When the common aspect ratio shifted from 4:3 to 16:9, the new widescreens were labeled with a W in the US.
 A screen that is approximately the same height as a 27V would be a 32W.
-Vizio and other US TV manufacturers have introduced even wider screens with a 21:9 aspect ratio in order to match aspect ratios used in cinemas.
-In order to gauge the relative sizes of these new screens, the screen aspect must be considered.
+Vizio and other US TV manufacturers have introduced even wider screens with a 21:9 aspect ratio to match aspect ratios used in cinemas.
+To gauge the relative sizes of these new screens, the screen aspect must be considered.
 In a commercial market where multiple aspect ratios are being sold, it will always take two numbers to describe the screen size, some combination of diagonal, aspect ratio, height or width.

-Set sizes are frequently given as a "class" as screens from different manufacturers will have slight differences in size.
-However the "class" should be within 1/2" of the actual size.
+Set sizes are frequently given as a ‘class’ as screens from different manufacturers will have slight differences in size.
+However, the "class" should be within 1/2" of the actual size.
 The reasons for the different sizes within a class stem from differences in the manufacturers' equipment.
 As manufacturers move from one size to another, newer larger sizes must fit on the same size glass, though with fewer displays being cut from it.
-Some sizes fit well and maximize glass utilization, other sizes fit more poorly and waste glass.
-As an example, in some cases, increasing the screen size by even 0.1" can cause an LCD manufacturer to go from 12 screens fitting on their glass sheet to 9.
-This would make them uncompetitive with other screen makers.
+Some sizes fit well and maximize glass utilization, while other sizes fit more poorly and waste glass.
+For example, in some cases, increasing the screen size by even 0.1” can cause an LCD manufacturer to go from 12 screens fitting on their glass sheet to 9.

 Optimal screen size and viewing distance

 The resolution of the human eye (with 20/20 vision) is about one minute of arc.
-For full HDTV resolution, this one minute of arc implies that the TV watcher should sit 4 times the height of the screen away.
-At this distance the individual pixels can not be resolved while simultaneously maximising the viewing area.
-So the ideal set size can be determined from the chart below by measuring the distance from where the watcher would sit to the screen in centimeters (or inches), dividing that by 4, and comparing with the screen heights below.
-At this distance, viewers with better than 20/20 vision will still be able to see the individual pixels.
+For full HDTV resolution, this one minute of arc implies that the TV watcher should sit 3.2 times the height of the screen away (optimal viewing distance).
+At this distance, the individual pixels cannot be resolved while simultaneously maximizing the viewing area.
+For more TV resolutions, see "The optimal viewing distance".

 The TV image is composed of many lines of pixels.
 Ideally, the TV watcher sits far enough away from the screen that the individual lines merge into one solid image.
-The watcher may sit even farther away and still see a good picture, but it will be a smaller portion of their visual field.
+The watcher may sit even farther away and still see a good picture, but it will occupy a smaller portion of their visual field.